NethServer/ns8-docs/nethvoice.rst

 Configuration
 =============

-The NethVoice module requires at least one :ref:`user domain <user-domains-section>` already configured.
+The NethVoice module requires at least one :ref:`user domain <user-domains-section>` already configured and running.

 NethVoice needs two dedicated virtual hosts, one for the NethVoice administration page and one for the NethVoice CTI web application, two FQDN like ``nethvoice.nethserver.org`` and ``cti.nethserver.org``.

-Before proceeding with the configuration, make sure to create the corresponding name record inside your DNS server.
+Before proceeding with the configuration, make sure to create the corresponding name records inside your DNS server.

-If you are planning to use a Let's Encrypt certificate as default, make also sure to have a corresponding public DNS record.
+If you are planning to use a Let's Encrypt certificate as default, make also sure to have the corresponding public DNS records.

 The first configuration wizard will require the following information: